ricmac/Cybercultural/src/posts/2019-fight-back-against-social-media.md

 Some people think it won’t be enough.
 In [a Wall St Journal article](https://www.wsj.com/articles/tumblr-and-the-end-of-the-eyeballs-are-everything-era-11566014411) last month, Christopher Mims compared blogging and Tumblr to vinyl records:

-> “WordPress.com is committed to supporting an activity—blogging—that can seem quaint in an era where if something isn’t shared on social media, it didn’t happen.
-It’s entirely possible, as we saw with vinyl, wooden toys and email, that blogging—and, by extension, Tumblr—could make a comeback, or at least hang on as a valuable place for more thoughtful creation and engagement.”
+> “WordPress.com is committed to supporting an activity — blogging — that can seem quaint in an era where if something isn’t shared on social media, it didn’t happen.
+It’s entirely possible, as we saw with vinyl, wooden toys and email, that blogging — and, by extension, Tumblr — could make a comeback, or at least hang on as a valuable place for more thoughtful creation and engagement.”

 While I agree that blogs will never again be as popular as social media, I think the vinyl comparison is unfair.